Minoti Vaishnav

-Early life

-Minoti grew up in Mumbai, India and attended Jamnabai Narsee School.
-She graduated from Jai Hind College, Mumbai before moving to the United States at age 19.
-She studied at Orange Coast College in Costa Mesa, CA, then transferred to California State University Northridge in 2010 and graduated with a Cinema & Television Arts degree and a minor in Creative Writing.
-She furthered her education by joining the prestigious MSt in Creative Writing program at the University of Oxford in 2018.

 Music career

 Minoti began writing songs at 11 years old and recorded her first professional demo at age 13.
 She learned how to play the guitar by ear, and at 16, she bought a keyboard and started taking professional vocal training as well as theory and ear training classes.
 With much help from her father, she started recording demos at home.
 Her first unofficial CD included the songs "Keep Track", "Promises" and "This is How I Feel" which were minor hits on Indie Artist website stereofame.com in 2008.

 In 2010, Minoti released her first album, "The Fictional Truth" and dropped her last name as an artist.
 The album is a raw indie-pop album with mostly live, acoustic songs.
 The album was released on August 1, 2010.
 Minoti wrote and composed every single song on the album, with writing help from her cousins Farah Sheth and Vivek Vaishnav on the songs "Coffee" and "Tin Man".
 Seven out of eight of the songs were recorded in a home studio and were released with virtually no sound tweaking or editing.
 The only studio-produced track on the album, Psychologist, was an instant hit on Stereofame.com.
-The song is still played on radio stations throughout the world, most widely on EDA Music Radio.